Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] Android / Chrome
     - [ ] MacOS / Chrome
     - [ ] MacOS / Desktop
-- [ ] I verified there are no console errors (if there’s a console error not related to the PR, report it or open an issue for it to be fixed)
+- [ ] I verified there are no console errors (if there's a console error not related to the PR, report it or open an issue for it to be fixed)
 - [ ] I followed proper code patterns (see [Reviewing the code](https://github.com/Expensify/App/blob/main/docs/PR_REVIEW_GUIDELINES.md#reviewing-the-code))
     - [ ] I verified that any callback methods that were added or modified are named for what the method does and never what callback they handle (i.e. `toggleReport` and not `onIconClick`)
     - [ ] I verified that comments were added to code that is not self explanatory